Associate Professor at King’s College London – S1.26 Strand Campus

 Awards

-2022 – International student DTP (PhD scholarship), King’s College London, UK
+2022 – 2 x International student DTP (PhD scholarship), King’s College London, UK

 2018 – Marie Curie Individual Fellowship for Harvard University